 What is the makeup of the Board and how often are the members elected?

-Our Board currently consists of six members who are elected annually.
-Four of these directors, comprising the majority of our Board, meet the independence standards under the Nasdaq listing rules.
+The Board currently consists of five members.
+Four of these directors, comprising the majority of the Board, meet the independence standards under the Nasdaq listing rules.
+An election is held annually.